August, the last month of the summer in

 June through August, with an average maximum UV index of 9.
 A UV Index estimate of 8 to 10 represents a very high health risk from unprotected exposure to Sun's UV rays for ordinary individuals.

-Note: The daily maximum UV index of 9 in August interpret into the following advice:
+Note: The daily high UV index of 9 during August translates into the following recommendations: